home lift type

 Reconditioned home lift prices in 2026

 A reconditioned home lift typically costs £8,000–£18,000 installed in the UK in 2026 – roughly 30–50% less than the equivalent new lift.
 Reconditioned stairlifts start from around £1,000.
 The saving is real, but it depends entirely on what has actually been reconditioned, who re-installs it, and what warranty comes with it.
+If you are weighing reconditioned against a budget new lift, compare it with the cheapest home lift in the UK, and see our home lift research and data for how we arrived at these figures.
+We track live second-hand listings alongside every new-lift price published in the UK in our home lift price tracker, updated monthly.

 Prices are indicative 2026 figures; every re-installation still needs a home survey.
 Use our cost calculator to compare against new prices.